John Ferguson (footballer, born 1848)

 John Ferguson (22 June 1848 – 6 September 1929) was a Scottish footballer who played for Vale of Leven and the Scotland national team in the very early days of Scottish football in the 1870s.

 Previously a noted shinty player and sprinter, Ferguson joined Vale of Leven in 1872.
 He played as a forward for their great team which won the Scottish Cup three times in 1877, 1878 and 1879.
-In 1878, after doing so, they travelled down to England and beat Wanderers F.C., the FA Cup winners, 3–1.
+He played in all three cup finals, and was captain of the Vale team in the 1877 final.
+In 1878, after winning the final, they travelled down to England and beat Wanderers F.C., the FA Cup winners, 3–1.
 Although an important game in a way, the match was not advertised, and they had not decided beforehand whether to use the Scottish or English throw-in rule.

 He played for Scotland six times (three times each against England and Wales) and scored a total of five goals.

 In later years he ran a pub in Kilmarnock.